 A well-established Sales Enablement team is key to improving sales skills.
 It’s also key to better execution and closing more sales.
 But figuring out where Sales Enablement fits into an org chart can be challenging.
 Does it belong in sales or marketing?
-Start by first validating your sales enablement capabilities by downloading our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the Sales Strategy section and flip to the Sales Enablement phase on pages 319 – 322 of the PDF workbook.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 In any situation, consider these three questions to make the right decision for your company.

 1. Where does the sales enablement budget live?

 A sales training and enablement team will be more effective where it’s well-funded.
 Sales enablement requires investment to create deliverables, training and infrastructure.
 Consider assigning it to the same manager that’s funding it.

 Ultimately, ensure that Sales Enablement isn’t given tasks but starved of budget.
 It makes sense to place Sales Enablement with the manager with the budget.

 2. Where can Sales Enablement best serve the entire organization?

 Sometimes there are multiple sales directors serving multiple audiences.
 In these cases, Sales Enablement often gets assigned to the director with the most responsibility.
 This can have adverse effects, including:

 - Causing the Sales Enablement team to align only with their parent team

 - Creating issues with budget and deliverables (e.g. What gets allocated where?)